-From a land use safety consideration, the development of industrial activities, freight rail facilities and a potential alternative waste treatment facility are likely compatible with existing developments provided that buffer distances in place at the current facilities are maintained.
+From a land use safety consideration, the development of industrial activities, freight rail facilities and a potential EfW/AWTS are likely compatible with existing developments provided that buffer distances in place at the current facilities are maintained.
+This is not an indication that EfW/AWTS will be proposed or approved in the Nammoona sub-precinct.
+Any proposal for such facilities must go through a formal and rigorous development application process including community consultation.

-Refer to Land Use Considerations Technical Report (Sherpa Consulting 2023) for further information in relation to necessary buffers.
+Refer to Land Use Considerations Technical Report (Sherpa Consulting 2024) for further information in relation to necessary buffers.